Zaid-Ajaj/the-elmish-book/chapters/dev-flow/webpack-mode.md

     }
 }
 ```
 Here, the configuration module doesn't export the configuration object anymore but rather exports a *function* that returns the build configuration.
-That function takes in the command-line arguments in the form of `argv` paramter from which we extract the `mode` and supply it to the returned object.
+That function takes in the command-line arguments in the form of `argv` parameter from which we extract the `mode` and supply it to the returned object.

 That is pretty much it.
 We have optimized the workflow to use the proper build mode based on the npm script that we run.
 Using `npm run build` now passes the `production` mode and using `npm start` passes `development` mode to webpack automatically.